One repo. One runner. Zero infrastructure.

 enabled: true

-schedule: "0 */8 * * *" # listed LAST - only fires when nothing else doesScheduler rules
+schedule: "0 8 * * *" # ambient default, listed last by conventionScheduler rules

-- First match wins.
-The scheduler walks skills top-down on each tick and picks the first one whose cron matches.
+- Every match fires.
+The scheduler walks skills top-down on each tick and dispatches every enabled skill whose cron is due; they run in parallel.

 - Tick frequency is tunable.
 Edit